Federal program offers cash to cover COVID-19 funeral costs

 To be eligible for reimbursement, death certificates for those who died after May 16, 2020, must indicate that the death was attributed to COVID-19.

-The percentage of individuals who have been reimbursed varies dramatically from state to state — from nearly 40 percent in North Carolina and Maryland to fewer than 15% in Idaho and Oregon, according to state-by-state data compiled by FEMA.
+The percentage of individuals who have been reimbursed varies dramatically from state to state — from nearly 40% in North Carolina and Maryland to fewer than 15% in Idaho and Oregon, according to state-by-state data compiled by FEMA.

 While the reimbursement must go directly to individuals, some funeral directors have taken on the task of informing grieving families of the benefit.